SS Eastland: Inquiry and indictments

-A grand jury indicted the president and three other officers of the steamship company for manslaughter, and the ship's captain and engineer for criminal carelessness, and found that the disaster was caused by "conditions of instability" caused by overloading of passengers, mishandling of water ballast and the ship's faulty construction.
+A grand jury indicted the president and three other officers of the steamship company for manslaughter, and the ship's captain and engineer for criminal carelessness.
+They found that the disaster was caused by "conditions of instability" caused by overloading of passengers, mishandling of the water ballast, and the ship's faulty construction.

-During hearings regarding the extradition of the men to Illinois for trial, principal witness Sidney Jenks, president of the company that built Eastland, testified that her first owners wanted a fast ship to transport fruit, and he designed one capable of reaching 20 mph and carrying 500 passengers.
-Defense counsel Clarence Darrow asked whether Jenks had ever concerned himself with the potential conversion of the ship into a passenger steamer with a capacity of 2,500 or more passengers.
+During hearings regarding the extradition of the men to Illinois for trial, principal witness, Sidney Jenks, president of the company that built Eastland, testified that her first owners wanted a fast ship to transport fruit, so he designed one capable of reaching 20 mph and carrying 500 passengers.
+Defense counsel, Clarence Darrow, asked whether Jenks had ever concerned himself with the potential conversion of the ship into a passenger steamer with a capacity of 2,500 or more passengers.
 Jenks replied, "I had no way of knowing the quantity of its business after it left our yards ...
 No, I did not worry about the Eastland."
-Jenks testified that a stability test of the ship was never performed, and stated that after tilting to an angle of 45° at launching, "it righted itself as straight as a church, satisfactorily demonstrating its stability."
+Jenks testified that a stability test of the ship was never performed, and stated that after tilting to an angle of 45 degrees at launching, "it righted itself as straight as a church, satisfactorily demonstrating its stability."

 The court refused extradition, holding that the evidence was too weak, with "barely a scintilla of proof" to establish probable cause to find the six guilty.
 The court reasoned that the four company officers were not aboard the ship, and that every act charged against the captain and engineer was performed in the ordinary course of business, "more consistent with innocence than with guilt."
-The court also reasoned that Eastland "was operated for years and carried thousands safely", and therefore the accused were justified in believing the ship to be seaworthy.
+The court also reasoned that Eastland "was operated for years and carried thousands safely," and therefore the accused were justified in believing the ship to be seaworthy.